Key Tracking Provider Deliverables

 For each app, an advertiser chooses which conversion events to send to Twitter for tracking.
 The conversion events Twitter supports for MACT will be indicated as templates - install, signup, purchase, open and others.
 Additional events can be added but will be grouped under Custom.
 Each event can be added through a standard setup process provided by tracking provider.
-Sending all conversion events to Twitter will be the only option available.

 Once event setup is completed, a direct link should point to ads.twitter.com to the conversion event summary page where an advertiser can adjust window settings.